 While there are a variety of electric heater options, the main kinds of portable electric heater are:

 - convector heaters

 None of these is much more energy-efficient than the others.
 However, halogen heaters heat up and cool down more quickly, and fan heaters are also relatively quick to heat up and cool down, with the added advantage that they blow the heat to where it is needed.
 Halogen heaters also tend to use up the smallest amount of space, followed by fan heaters.

 If children or other vulnerable people are around, you should take extra care with portable heaters.
-An oil filled radiator in particular may be unsuitable, because of the high temperatures they can reach, which could harm anyone touching them.
+An oil-filled radiator may be unsuitable because of the high temperatures they can reach, which could harm anyone touching them.

 There should be plenty of space around individual heating devices, especially fan heaters, as they need to draw in air, and halogen heaters that have an oscillating movement.

-Given that portable electric heating devices use electricity, they’re generally not as cost effective as central heating systems running on gas or oil.
+In terms of energy consumption, given that portable electric heating devices use electricity, they're generally not as cost-effective as central heating systems running on gas or oil.